nemesisaquib/Huddle-landing-page/README.md

     ## info

-    i add some hover effect on icon
+    i add some hover effect on icon  AND SOME new box-shadow